ImperialBower/pkcore/docs/EPIC-00.md

 ## Themes

+### Creating a Safe Place

+CI tools, tests, give yourself a safe place to fail and learn.

 ## Ways to read

 I've written this book so that you can approach it in a number of ways.
 It seems